Harvard Staff Resources

 Additional Resources

-- Ombuds Office: Confidential resource available to anyone from Harvard’s community.
+- The Ombuds Office provides confidential resource available to anyone from Harvard’s community.
 A discussion with an Ombuds can help a visitor voice concerns, clarify goals and consider options so that they can make their own best decisions about next steps.

-- Office for Community Support, Non-Discrimination, Rights and Responsibilities: uses a multipronged approach to addressing issues of sexual harassment and other sexual misconduct.
+- The Office for Community Support, Non-Discrimination, Rights and Responsibilities works with the Harvard community to foster an environment free from discrimination, interpersonal violence, and the impacts of such harm.
 Individuals may choose to engage in one or more of the offerings provided by the office.
 These include prevention and education initiatives, support through confidential SHARE counseling, making a disclosure to a Title IX resource coordinator, submitting an anonymous disclosure, or filing a formal complaint.

-- University Disability Resources: UDR serves as a central resource on disability-related information, procedures and services for the University community and provides expertise in the development, implementation, and acquisition for best and promising disability-related University practices, procedures and resources.
+- University Disability Resources serves as a central resource on disability-related information, procedures and services for the University community and provides expertise in the development, implementation, and acquisition for best and promising disability-related University practices, procedures and resources.

-- Center for Wellness and Health Promotion offers classes, massages, acupuncture, and workshops.
+- The Center for Wellness and Health Promotion offers classes, massages, acupuncture, and workshops.